-Only Shareholders of record as of the close of business on Wednesday, May 2, 2018 are entitled to receive notice of the Meeting and to vote at the Meeting.
+Only Shareholders of record as of the close of business on Wednesday, April 17, 2019 are entitled to receive notice of the Meeting and to vote at the Meeting.

 To assure your representation at the Meeting as a Registered Shareholder, please complete, sign, date and return the enclosed proxy, whether or not you plan to personally attend the Meeting.
 Sending your proxy will not prevent you from voting in person at the Meeting.
-All proxies completed by Registered Shareholders must be received by the Corporation's transfer agent, Computershare Investor Services Inc., not later than Tuesday, June 5, 2018 at 1:30 p.m.
+All proxies completed by Registered Shareholders must be received by the Corporation's transfer agent, Computershare Investor Services Inc., not later than Friday, May 17, 2019 at 2:00 p.m.
 (Atlantic Time).
 A Registered Shareholder must return the completed proxy to Computershare Investor Services Inc., as follows:

-- (a) by mail in the enclosed envelope; - (b) by the Internet or telephone as described on the enclosed proxy; or - (c) by registered mail, by hand or by courier to the attention of Computershare Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1.
+- by mail in the enclosed envelope; (a) - by the Internet or telephone as described on the enclosed proxy; or (b) - (c) by registered mail, by hand or by courier to the attention of Computershare Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1.